PBLab/neural_collision_detection/docs/ongoing.rst

 Ongoing Work
 ------------

+* I created the base for figure 2 in the article from code in ``collisions_vs_dist_naive.py``.
+It's a class which runs on existing graphs generated in ``analyze_graphs.py``, and finds and plots the density of the collisions as a function of the topological distance.
+  This class now correctly calculates the "neural density" and normalizes the collision counts by them.

 * Pablo wants me to check the "neural density".
 This metric checks how much "neuron" exists at at a certain distance from the soma.
 We expect that if a neuron's density is increased at some topological distance d, at that